Per-module Base

 make_include_object()

-Alembic's include_object callback filters which tables autogenerate considers. host/alembic/env.py uses make_include_object() from simple_module_db to:
+Alembic's include_object callback filters which tables autogenerate considers. host/migrations/env.py calls make_include_object(target_metadata) from simple_module_db to:

-- Exclude tables owned by the Alembic runtime itself (
+MetaData(the allowlist is{t.name for t in metadata.tables.values()}). - Exclude everything else — tables owned by the Alembic runtime (

 Naming rules